karthickrajaofficial/Karthick/README.md

 - Deployed the application to a test server.
 - URL LINK: [goals-app-frontend.onrender.com](https://goals-app-frontend.onrender.com)

-All of my projects, including those listed above, can be found on my GitHub repository.
+## 🙏 Thank You

 Thanks for visiting my GitHub profile!
-Feel free to connect with me on LinkedIn or explore my projects on GitHub. 😄
+I appreciate your time and interest.
+Feel free to connect with me on LinkedIn or explore my projects on GitHub.
+If you have any questions or want to collaborate, don't hesitate to reach out. 😄